 Lastly, and most importantly, study the curve and line of the bowl’s interior (E).
 You are aiming to reflect this in the turning and you should keep it in your mind’s eye throughout the process.

-Trimming the bowl Place your pot as close to center as you can.
+Place your pot as close to center as you can.
 Use the concentric rings on the wheel head to guide you, but you may still need to adjust the pot’s position.
-An invaluable trimming technique, tapping into center is the fastest way to center a pot (figure 8).
+An invaluable ceramic trimming technique, tapping into center is the fastest way to center a pot (figure 8).
 However it is difficult to describe and takes practice to learn and do quickly, so try it with a plastic bowl for a few minutes every session.

-Revolve the wheel at a slow/medium speed and hold a steady fingertip level with the base of your upturned pot, keeping it close enough so that the pot brushes your finger on the widest point of its trajectory.
+Revolve the pottery wheel at a slow/medium speed and hold a steady fingertip level with the base of your upturned pot, keeping it close enough so that the pot brushes your finger on the widest point of its trajectory.
 Focus the eye on the edge of the base (where the turning is to be done), not on the rim of the pot.
 Count ‘1-2-1-2’ each time the pot touches your fingertip to pick up the rhythm.
 Tap the pot towards the axis of the wheel on the beat ‘1-2’.
 Tap slightly in the direction of spin.
 If the pot is small and light, apply light pressure on top of the pot with a finger of your other hand to act as a brake.
-Once centered, stop the wheel and hold the pot firmly with one hand while you press three small coils of clay into place around the rim to fix it to the wheel (figure 9).
+Once centered, stop the pottery wheel and hold the pot firmly with one hand while you press three small coils of clay into place around the rim to fix it to the wheel (figure 9).
 Use calipers to mark a light ring on the base for the outer edge of the foot-ring (figure 10).

 With the wheel spinning at medium pace, turn a groove to establish the width and approximate depth of the footring (figure 11).
 Note how the fingers of the left hand bridge the pot and turning tool throughout, acting as a stabilizer.
-The speed of the wheel should be brisk and you should hold the turning tool firmly at a 3 o’clock position, using the slip tray to brace your forearm.
+The speed of the potter's wheel should be brisk and you should hold the turning tool firmly at a 3 o’clock position, using the slip tray to brace your forearm.

 Now trim the clay from your marker on the wall (C in the illustration above) to the base of the foot-ring, using the memory of the bowl’s internal form to guide you in terms of the curve you want to achieve (figure 12).
 Note: When the pot starts getting too dry, the turning tool ‘chatters’ or vibrates on the surface, causing ridges.
 Dampen the surface with a sponge and continue.